-When the ceiling’s repaired and sanded, give it a good clean with sugar soap or something similar.
+When the ceiling’s repaired and sanded, clean it with sugar soap or something similar.
 You’re then ready to finish the ceiling as you see fit.

-That’s how to remove polystyrene ceiling tiles and banish those unsightly reminders of the 70s from your home for good.
-It’s not a complicated process, but it does take a fair bit of skill, a good dose of time and lots of patience.
+That’s how to remove polystyrene ceiling tiles and banish those unsightly reminders of the 70s from your home.

 It’s not a complicated process, but it takes time, patience and a bit of skill.

 If you don’t fancy doing this job yourself, find top-rated handymen in your area on Rated People.